 South Korea is also one of the world’s most promising markets for fuel cell adoption and manufacturing.
 South Korea has a market for stationary, portable and transport fuel cells, with early markets for domestic adoption and large export opportunities.
 A partnership agreement between the Canadian and South Korean Hydrogen and Fuel Cell Associations in June 2010 helps our hydrogen and fuel cell technology companies expand exports to South Korea.

 The Canada Korea Free Trade Agreement (CKFTA), which entered into force in January 2015, has opened up opportunities for British Columbia’s goods and services providers in clean technology, waste water management, and environmental technology.
-The agreement provides easier entry of business persons, tariff reductions on related goods and the establishment of bilateral committees to address such issues as reducing or eliminating duplicate testing and certification.
+The agreement provides easier entry for business people, tariff reductions on related goods and the establishment of bilateral committees to address such issues as reducing or eliminating duplicate testing and certification.

 Learn more about British Columbia’s export opportunities in South Korea.

-India’s demand for energy is increasing due to economic growth, a growing population and changing lifestyles.
-Currently, India has about 32 gigawatts (GW) of wind power and 12 GW of solar power within a total generation mix of 320 GW.
-Renewables (excluding large-scale hydropower) account for about 17% of its total power output.
-In December 2016, the Indian government issued its third National Electricity Plan (NEP) report, which affirmed a strategy of rapid renewables expansion.
-The government aims to have 175 GW of renewable capacity installed by 2022, resulting in an additional 100 GW of solar power and 60 GW of wind power.
+India’s demand for energy is rising due to economic growth, an increasing population and changing lifestyles.
+Currently, India has about 32 gigawatts (GW) of wind power and 12 GW of solar power within a total generation mix of 349 GW.
+Renewables (excluding large-scale hydropower) account for about 34% of its total power output.
+India's National Electricity Plan (NEP) 2018 affirmed a strategy of rapid renewables expansion, in which the government aims to have 275 GW of renewable capacity installed by 2027.

 B.C. can build on its knowledge and reputation to benefit from the demand for clean technologies in India.